Sunday, 30 October 2011

 My mother aged about 13 years

 My mother was born 100 years ago in 1911.
-I wonder how she would cope with the world today.
+I often wonder how she would cope with the world today.

 She never had to work out why her hard drive wasn’t backing up the computer properly, indeed she wouldn't know what I was talking about.
 Why suddenly a turquoise line appeared down her new Apple Mac screen, and the integrated house fire alarm system suddenly started screeching and wouldn't stop.
 She didn’t drive; my father chauffeured her everywhere she wanted to go.